ejVasco/.dotfiles/README.md

 3. Run `brew.sh`
 Installs brew and adds it to path already.
 4. Run `install.sh`
-Installs packages via apt and brew.
+Installs packages via apt and brew. (may need to run multiple times, idk one time i ran it and not everything installed)
 5. Run `config.sh`
 Creates symlinks between configs in the repo and the config location that programs use.
-6. Run `finalize.sh`
+6. Run `other.sh`
-Not sure yet, but this will be for any commands that I couldn't put in the above files.
+Tailscale, fonts, zoxide, flatpak elevated permissions
+7. Restart system to make sure everything applies correctly.